princeyadavv/CivEase/readme.md

-# Civease: Public Safety & Feedback Platform 🛡️📢
+# CivEase: Public Safety & Feedback Platform 🛡️📢

 ## Overview
 Civease is a unified platform designed to enhance public safety and streamline city maintenance by enabling citizens to report incidents and local issues in real time.
 The platform fosters collaboration between citizens and authorities to create safer and smarter communities.